Friday, May 14, 2021

 Waters and Airspace

-When we said that the above map shows territorial control "on the ground", we meant that literally.
+When we said the above map shows territorial control "on the ground", we meant that literally.
 All airspace that could be claimed by either Israel or Palestine is currently controlled by Israel, including the skies over the entire West Bank and Gaza Strip.

 Similarly, Israel exercises authority in all Israeli/Palestinian waters.
 That includes both the West Bank's chunk of the Dead Sea and the parts of the Mediterranean Sea that could be considered the territorial waters and exclusive economic zone of the Gaza Strip.